SteveGibbs/TicTacToeGame/README.md

 ## Issues / Bugs

 - Can select different tokens midway through game but this functionality is intentional.
 I intend to build in logic so that you can remember the different tokens and match them (all first player vs second player) as a variant.
 - Game allows you to continue after win if you do not select reset.
 This will be fixed at a later point.
-Buttons will be disabled after win message occurs.
+Buttons will, in future, be disabled after win message occurs.

 ## Backlog / Futures Releases